401k vs Real Estate – Which Is Best For Retirement?

 Higher Taxes on Profits From Your 401k Investment

 As mentioned earlier, your taxes are deferred when you invest in a traditional 401k.
-As nobody can predict the future, nobody will know the tax bracket you’ll be in when you do decide to retire.
+As nobody can predict the future, you will not know the tax bracket you’ll be in when you do decide to retire.

-If you wind up in a high tax bracket, the taxes on your profits could be higher than expected.
+If you end up in a high tax bracket, the taxes on your profits could be higher than expected.

 Typically, when investing in a 401k, your choices are limited.
 Most employer-sponsored plans are short on options especially if you’re looking for choices that are outside of the basic asset classes of stocks, bonds and cash.

-Even if you’re experiencing a financial hardship and have to take money out early, you’re still be penalized.
+Even if you’re experiencing a financial hardship and have to take money out early, you’ll still be penalized.

 Pros Of Real Estate Investing